 The OSU College of Business Business Information Systems and Accounting programs are certified by the Information Systems Audit and Control Association (ISACA).
 Students who complete their studies in both disciplines, will need only two, instead of the three years of practice normally required for the prestigious Certified Information Systems Auditor (CISA) certification.
 For more information on the CISA certification, see the requirements at isaca.org.

 Participation in Business Information Systems-specific enrichment activities expand your understanding and build your skills beyond the classroom.
-The Students in Information Management (SIM) Club meets weekly for presentations by recruiters, consultants or software instruction.
+The Business Information System (BIS) Club meets weekly for presentations by recruiters, consultants or software instruction.
 Principal activities include weekly meetings, a career night in the winter, field trips in the winter and spring, and a graduation event in the spring.

 Pursuing paid internships, including the Multiple Engineering Cooperative Program (MECOP), increases your career opportunities after graduation.
 Business Information Systems students are supported by scholarships and awards, by the BIS Advisory Council, and the Portland Chapter of the Society for Information Management (SIM).